placrosse/kodo/docs/source/hacking_kodo.rst

    field arithmetic operations.
-Originally fifi was a part of Kodo, however it was split into two libraries mainly due to the fact that the finite field implementations, may be useful within other areas such a cryptograhy and signal processing.
+Originally fifi was a part of Kodo, however it was split into two libraries mainly due to the fact that the finite field implementations, may be useful within other areas such a cryptography and signal processing.

 As a developer you may choose to implement a Finite Field layer if you wish to:

-Implement new algorithms for computations in finite fields (however you should consider whether this would fit better into the fiif library).
+Implement new algorithms for computations in finite fields (however you should consider whether this would fit better into the fifi library).
 Implement statistics of the number of finite field operations.

 Factory API